antifuchs/rustup-ci/README.md

-Some Dockerfiles for potentially runnig rustup variations in CI
+Some Dockerfiles for runnig CI on some projects of mine